-As regards the abuses of a dominant position, the AdC will prioritise the detection and investigation of sectors with greater economic relevance and impact for consumers.
-The AdC will also pursue the investigation of vertical restraints and decisions by associations of undertakings.
+As regards abuses of a dominant position, the AdC will prioritise detection and investigation in sectors with greater economic relevance and impact for consumers.

-The capacity of proactively detecting infractions will be reinforced by the implementation of new models of internal organization, which promote further agility, and by the widespread use of IT forensic tools, some of which created by the AdC.
-Simultaneously, the AdC will continue to foster the use, by companies, of the leniency programme.
+The capacity to proactively detect infractions will be reinforced by the implementation of new models of internal organization, which promote further agility, and by the widespread use of IT forensic tools, some of which created by the AdC.

 As for merger control, the AdC will pursue a timely and solid assessment of notified transactions.
-On the other hand, and besides investigating failures on the duty of prior notification to AdC or gun jumping, AdC will grant special attention to ancillary restraints, particularly by drafting guidelines.
-As for the legal framework, AdC will further reflect on the suitability of the existing legal regime applicable to merger control to the challenges posed namely as regards markets characterised by a high innovation dynamics.
+On the other hand, and alongside the investigation of failures in the duty of prior notification to AdC or gun jumping, the AdC will grant special attention to ancillary restraints, particularly by drafting guidelines.
+As for the legal framework, the AdC will further deepen the reflection on the adequacy of the existing legal regime applicable to merger control to the challenges that arise, particularly with regard to markets characterised by a high innovation dynamic.

 In 2025, the AdC will launch new initiatives for promoting competition, by starting a cycle of outreach and dialogue with key economic sectors.
-As for these initiatives, the AdC will reinforce public and private agents' perception regarding the importance of fighting against bid-rigging in public procurement, competition in labour markets and the interaction between competition and sustainability, among other topics.
+As for these initiatives, the AdC will reinforce public and private agents' perception regarding the importance of combating bid-rigging in public procurement, of promoting competition in labour markets and on the interaction between competition and sustainability, among other topics.

-2025 will also bring the conclusion of the "20 Years, 20 Cities - Competition next to you!" sessions, which have been enabling the AdC to have fruitful contact with the business community, public entities and citizens in the Districts and Autonomous Regions.
+2025 will also mark the conclusion of the "20 Years, 20 Cities - Competition next to you!" sessions, which have been enabling the AdC to have fruitful contact with the business community, public entities and citizens in the Districts and Autonomous Regions.

-The AdC will continue to contribute to the understanding, at a global level, of the implications to the competition policy arising from the development of generative Artificial Intelligence (AI).
-The AdC has started to monitor this sector with the publication of the issues paper "Competition and generative Artificial Intelligence (AI)" in 2023.
-In 2025, the short papers series on generative AI, launched in 2024, will be pursued.
-The short papers series intends to foster the enforcement of competition law to promote contestability and prevent that market bottlenecks materialize into a consolidation of market power.
+The AdC will continue to contribute to the understanding, at a global level, of the implications for competition policy that arise from the development of generative Artificial Intelligence (AI).
+The AdC has started to monitor the sector with the publication of the issues paper "Competition and generative Artificial Intelligence (AI)" in 2023.
+In 2025, the short papers series on generative AI, launched in 2024, will be further pursued.
+The short papers series intends to foster the enforcement of competition law to promote contestability in the market and to prevent that potential bottlenecks along the Value stack materialize into a consolidation of market power.

-Also in this area, developments in the digital economy will be overseen, not only within the perspective of identifying potential constraints to competition, but also aiming at enforcing the Digital Markets Act (DMA), in close cooperation with the European Commission.
+Also in this area, developments in the digital economy will be overseen, not only within the perspective of identifying potential constraints to competition, but also in what concerns the enforcement of the Digital Markets Act (DMA), in close cooperation with the European Commission.

-As for promoting competition, the AdC will also develop studies and monitor relevant economic sectors, such as transport and energy.
+As for promoting competition, the AdC will also develop analyses and monitor relevant economic sectors, such as transport and energy.